piercefreeman/mountaineer/README.md

 ## Main Features

+Each web framework has its own unique features and tradeoffs.
+Filzl focuses on developer productivity above all else.

 - 📝 First-class typehints for both the frontend and backend
 - 🎙️ Trivially simple client<->server communication, data binding, and function calling
 - 🌎 Optimized for server rendering of components for better accessibility and SEO